-The FDA was notified on July 20, 2018 that Essure permanent birth control will no longer be sold or distributed in the US after December 31, 2018.
+The FDA was notified on July 20, 2018 that Essure permanent birth control would no longer be sold or distributed in the US after December 31, 2018.
 This notification followed earlier actions on the part of the FDA related to this device.
 As of December 31, 2019, there should no longer be any unused Essure units on the market – i.e., they should have all been returned to Bayer.

 The FDA statement (January 2020) includes additional information (see ‘Primary Sources – Learn More’ below) that addresses the ending of the sale and distribution of Essure and states the following